 Short-term marriages, long-term marriages, violent marriages, quiet/dry marriages, the leaver, the left, all involve painful grieving.
 This page is all about the grief process and how it works in divorce.
+I draw heavily but not exclusively on the work of Dr. Elizabeth Kubler-Ross in her classic work, On Death and Dying.

 There’s been a great deal of discussion in the wake of Kubler-Ross’s book about the stages of grief, which I think has confused people more than it has helped them.
 Because we move in and out of these in maddeningly random order, I speak instead of the faces of grief: denial, anger, bargaining, depression, and acceptance.